Active Learning and Bayesian Optimization: a Unified Perspective to Learn with a Goal: An Active Learning Perspective

 \subsubsection{Expected Improvement}

-The Expected Improvement (EI) acquisition function quantifies the expected value of the improvement in the solution of the optimization problem achieved evaluating a certain location of the domain \cite{jones1998, mockus}.
-EI at the generic location $\DesignVar$ relies on the predicted improvement over the best solution of the optimization problem observed so far.
-Considering the GP as the surrogate model, EI can be expressed as follows:
+The Expected Improvement (EI) acquisition function quantifies the expected value of the improvement of the solution of the optimization problem achieved evaluating a certain location of the domain \cite{jones1998, mockus}.
+EI in the generic location $\DesignVar$ relies on the predicted improvement over the best solution of the optimization problem observed so far.
+Considering the Gaussian process as the surrogate model for Bayesian optimization, EI can be expressed as follows: